 We may receive compensation when you click on links to products from our partners.

-The global tech market is projected to grow by 4.7% in 2019, reaching a total $3 trillion economy.
+The global tech market is projected to grow by 4.7% in the next year, reaching a total $3 trillion economy.
 For many young professionals, the soaring rise in tech markets signals an opportunity to launch a career in digital professions.
 Contrary to popular belief, many jobs in the tech sector don’t require an advanced computer science degree, but rather, a knowledge of how digital tools can enhance the functions of everyday work for maximum productivity.

-Digital Marketing and Communication
+digital marketing and Communication